jlparkI/xGPR/docs/kernel_info/fixed_vec_kernels.rst

 lengthscale, features from 21:36 would share another, and features from
 36: would share another lengthscale (0 and len(feature_vector) are automatically added to the beginning and end of split_points).
-This technique can be very powerful but also does make tuning more complicated and more time-consuming, especially if the number of lengthscales is very large, so use judiciously.
+This technique can be very powerful but also does make tuning more complicated and much slower, especially if the number of lengthscales is very large, so use judiciously.
 The lengthscales learned by ``MiniARD`` during tuning can be used as crude measures of relative importance (larger = more important group of features).